cthoyt/cthoyt.github.io/_posts/2021-04-06-kgem-perspectives.md

 - `A` and `B` are entities in a knowledge graph
 - `part of` and `has part` are inverse relations in the knowledge graph
-- `A part of B` is in the training
+- `A part of B` is in the training set
 - `B has part A` is in the testing set

 This scenario occurs in two datasets widely used in knowledge graph embedding model benchmarking: